 Even if your dog isn’t on that list, double-check with your insurance provider to ensure you would be covered if your dog caused injury.

 3. Your landlord or state law requires it

 If your landlord requires liability insurance, you’ll usually have to provide proof of insurance before signing a lease or moving in.
-Your landlord will need to be added as an insured party, and XINSURANCE can do so at no additional cost.
+Your landlord will need to be added as an insured party.

 If your state requires liability insurance, you may not to have carry proof.
 But if your dog injures someone, you’ll be personally responsible for related medical and legal bills, in addition to fines and other legal ramifications of not having been insured.